 Abijah was not what one would call a godly man, yet the Lord led him to victory because he did repent of his idol worship and call on the Lord as the battle approached.
 God also acted to uphold the honor of Abijah’s great-grandfather, David, as well as the name of the Lord.

 Like Abijah, if we in our imperfections will humble ourselves and turn back to the Lord, He will indeed hear us and defend us from the enemies around us and within us.

-There is no true hope for men or women aside from the powerful and loving presence of God.
-He in His purity is available to each of us through the cleansing death and resurrection of the Lord Jesus Christ.
-Jesus bore all the sins and shortcomings of those who turn to Him in repentance.
+There is no true hope for people aside from the powerful and loving presence of God.
+He in His purity is available to one each of us through the cleansing death and resurrection of Jesus Christ.
+Jesus bore all the sins and shortcomings of those who would turn to Him in repentance.

 What types of idols are out there that tempt us to withdraw our time and attention from the Lord?
 Here are a few modern “golden calves” which are at work in many of our lives today:

 Pride – a feeling of superiority.
 Always being right, with no need to listen to others.